 Please log in each item individually.
 Whenever possible, the library staff will file each item in a separate folder, which makes it easier for your students to get what they need and easier for the library staff to maintain control.
 The library staff also asks that you mark the original with some color notation so that it will be easier to keep track of the original.
 The library will gladly provide folders as needed.

 Students should be directed to the AV/reserve desk in Brooks-Cork Library on the Martin Campus and to the circulation desk in the Lewis Library on the Fredd Campus to ask for items, which are filed by the instructor’s name or, in some cases, by department.
-All items are listed in the online library catalog by course and by instructor name.

 Fair use copyright regulations govern many items that may be placed on Reserve.
 For more information on copyright for educators, see Circular 21 from the U.S. Copyright Office.